-- You have to do some kind of agricultural work which is usually not that fun, a bit competitive because there are a lot of people who want their second year visa, and unfortunately, these are some of the sketchiest jobs as some employers know the “desperation” of getting those three months in and don’t always pay fairly.
+- You may have to do some kind of agricultural work which is usually not that fun, and a bit competitive because there are a lot of people who want their second-year visa.
+Unfortunately, these are some of the sketchiest jobs as some employers know the “desperation” of getting those three months in and don’t always pay fairly.

 - You’ll likely be in the middle of nowhere.
-Doesn’t take a rocket scientist to figure that one out!
+It doesn’t take a rocket scientist to figure that one out!
 Farm work = being in rural locations.
 You’ll have to deal with it to get that second-year visa.

 - This place is EXPENSIVE!!!!!
-If you come with $300 in the bank, expect to find a job the next day and “be alright” you’ll have a terrible surprise waiting for you.
-It’s not that that situation couldn’t happen, but it’s not the norm.
+If you come with $300 in the bank, expect to find a job the next day and “be alright,” you’ll have a terrible surprise waiting for you.
 Things take time.
-Bring back up money everywhere you travel, especially one of the priciest places on earth.
+Bring backup money everywhere you travel, especially in one of the priciest places on earth.

 - On a similar note, don’t forget about deposits.
-If you don’t have enough money to put a deposit down on your flat, you’re not getting the flat.
+If you don’t have enough money to put a deposit down on your flat, you’re not getting a flat (apartment).

-- As mentioned above, if you aren’t coming with much and want to travel, save money while you have the Australian Working Holiday Visa.
+- If you aren’t coming with much and want to travel, save money while you have the Australian Working Holiday Visa.
 You can play tourist later.

-- Eating out is a crazy stupid expensive.
+- Eating out is crazy stupid expensive (and drinking even worse!).
 Find your local grocery and buy food to cook and maybe have a beer at home!

 Tips for Hospitality Workers

 - Be prepared for a competitive job market.
-It depends on what you do, but definitely, keep this in mind.
+It depends on what you do, but keep this in mind.
 For me, waitress and bartending jobs in Melbourne can get pretty competitive.
-I had to “battle it out” with several other people for positions and only after about five trials did I finally land a job.
-(I have 10 years experience by the way!)
+I had to “battle it out” with several other people for positions, and only after about five trials did I finally land a job.
+(I have ten years of experience, by the way!)

 - Trials are a thing.
-It’s expected for you to do a free unpaid trial before starting a hospitality job.
+You are expected to do a free unpaid trial before starting a hospitality job.
 It shouldn’t last any longer than two hours.
 If it does, immediately ask if you will start getting paid.
 Your trial will consist of them essentially throwing you into the mix and seeing if you fly or fail.
 So… fly.
-Definitely, fly.
 Research the spot and show them you’re interested in working there by knowing a bit of the menu already or SOMETHING to show you’ve at least researched the place a bit.

-How to Get Started and Actually Get a Job in Australia
+How to Get Started and Getting a Job in Australia

 - Go old school, mate!
-Go around to places (during the nonbusy hours) with your CV in hand a smile plastered on your face.
-Follow up, especially in areas where competition may be high (i.e. Melbourne).
-Places receive CV’s all the time, what makes you different?
-Call, come in, follow-up, and show them you’re serious.
-The bar I work at now, I applied to THREE times.
+Go around to places (during the nonbusy hours) with your CV and a smile on your face.
+Follow up, especially in areas where competition may be high (i.e., Melbourne).
+Places receive CV’s all the time; what makes you different?
+Call, come in, follow up, and show them you’re serious.
+The bar I worked at, I applied to THREE times.
 The third time I called and spoke to the right person, a manager, and I was hired the next day.

 - Facebook.
 Facebook groups are invaluable.
 Join groups that are for the city you’re in.
 Example: Melbourne Bar Exchange.
 Job opportunities are often posted in them.

 - Ring places.
 Sometimes it’s exhausting to go around with a CV just to hear ten times in a row that people aren’t hiring.
-Sometimes it’s OK to just ring up and ask first.
-I found my cafe job this way and it was more efficient.
-Make sure to call at the nonbusy hours.
+Sometimes it’s OK just to ring up and ask first.
+I found my cafe job this way, and it was more efficient.
+Make sure to call during the nonbusy hours.
 If they say they are hiring, show up that day or immediately following the next day.

-It’s super easy, apply for your tax number here.
-For a bank account, choose a bank and walk in with your passport and your address and that’s about it.
+It’s super easy; apply for your tax number here.
+For a bank account, choose a bank and walk in with your passport and your address, and that’s about it.
 I went with ANZ.
 Most employers will direct deposit.
 You only need to do these things when you’re IN Australia.

 Looking for a flat or house share is also easy.
-Most people look on gumtree.com and Facebook groups are another good source.
+Most people look on gumtree.com, and Facebook groups are another excellent source.